 Upon receiving a report on any of the above (1)-(3), the Superintendent or designee shall immediately notify local law enforcement.
-The Superintendent or designee shall also report incidents involving battery against staff members to the Ill.
-State Board of Education through its web-based School Incident Reporting System as they occur during the year and no later than August 1 for the preceding school year.
+The Superintendent or designee shall also report these incidents to ISBE through its web-based School Incident Reporting System as they occur during the year and no later than July 31 for the preceding school year.